organic-no-ai/web-site/docs/index.md

 I don't know... ideas welcome...

+Some possibilities but kinda constraining:

+- Process-based Proof (in addition to electronic signature of content, but humans are good at cheating)
+    - Require creation tools to record edit history (keystrokes, diffs, timestamps).
+	- Only accept content with continuous creation logs—like a time-lapse.
+	- AI use shows up as copy-paste blobs or abrupt, large insertions.

+- Restricted Environment with Attestation (a bit "much"... kinda worse than "no internet" allowed...)
+	- Use a sandbox (like a signed Linux container or remote devbox):
+	- No AI access (no internet or LLM API).
+	- Actions are logged and attested.
+	- System emits a signed proof: “This content was created in a cleanroom.”

 ### (Certified) Organic code - No AI involved stamp:

 Would be nice to have something like this on some hand crafted software: